NorthernMan54/homebridge-warmup4ie/README.md

 # homebridge-warmup4ie

-Homebridge plugin for the WarmUP 4iE thermostat.
+Homebridge plugin for the WarmUP 4iE and 6iE thermostat.

 Plugin works with program mode only, and changes to the temperature are treated as an override.
 Fixed temperature mode is not supported.